-(h) The Investigating Officer(s) shall take all measures necessary to regulate the course of an investigative proceeding to avoid delay and prevent or restrain obstructionist or contumacious conduct or contemptuous language.
+(h) The Board or any Member authorized by the Board shall take all measures necessary to regulate the course of an investigative proceeding to avoid delay and prevent or restrain obstructionist or contumacious conduct or contemptuous language.

-(i) The Investigating Officer(s) may report to the Board any instances where counsel for a witness, or other representative, has refused to comply with his or her directions, or has engaged in obstructionism or contumacy.
-The Board may thereupon take action as the circumstances may warrant.
+(i) If the Board or any Member authorized by the Board finds that counsel for a witness, or other representative, has refused to comply with his or her directions, or has engaged in obstructionism or contumacy, the Board or Member authorized by the Board may thereupon take action as the circumstances may warrant.

-(j) Witnesses appearing voluntarily do not have a right to have counsel present during questioning, although the Investigating Officer, in consultation with the Office of the General Counsel, may permit a witness appearing on a voluntary basis to be accompanied by an attorney or non-attorney representative.
+(j) Witnesses appearing voluntarily do not have a right to have counsel present during questioning, although the Board or Member authorized by the Board, in consultation with the Office of the General Counsel, may permit a witness appearing on a voluntary basis to be accompanied by an attorney or non-attorney representative.

-Sec.
-1708.110 Multiple interests.
+§1708.110 Multiple interests.